Making a difference for those with learning differences

 So, what can be done about problems with word retrieval?

 But what if people who don’t have such issues, those like me who are good spellers, who can speak and read clearly and fluently, learnt to value those who have problems with words, but are creative, imaginative, out-of-the-box thinkers and valued them just as they are?
 It’s no coincidence that many artists, inventors, designers, musicians, mechanics, pilots, entrepreneurs etc. are dyslexic.
-The world needs the gift of dyslexia.
+The world needs those with dyslexia.